Festa-Design-Studio/ala-premium-charcoal-ui/README.md

 Each color includes multiple tints and shades (50-900) for versatile application across interfaces.

+View the complete color system with all tints, shades, and gradient examples in the [Color System Component](components/atoms/color-system/color-system.html).

 ## Typography

 The design system employs a dual typeface approach:

 - **Headings**: Nohemi - A strong, distinctive sans-serif for impactful headlines
 - **Body**: Poppins - A clean, highly legible sans-serif for body text and UI elements

+The typography system includes responsive sizing, appropriate line heights, and letter spacing for optimal readability across devices.

 ## Component Library